telerik/blazor-docs/components/popup/position-collision.md

 There are two collision modes available for the Popup component:

 * `Fit`&mdash;The Popup will be shifted until it is fully visible on the screen.
-* `Flip` - The Popup will render on the other side of the anchor.
+* `Flip`&mdash;The Popup will render on the other side of the anchor.

 Use the available parameters to control how the Popup behaves to insufficient screen space.